Planning your visit

 During guided tours, the tone of voice must not disturb other visitors.

-- No laser pointers may be used to indicate the works of art.
+No laser pointers can be used to indicate the works of art.

 Teachers may find information concerning the educational offer and materials here.
 School groups must consist of 16 students maximum, included accompanying persons to visit the museums of Uffizi and Pitti Palace, or 28 to visit the Boboli Gardens.

 Teachers are responsible for their classes; they must keep pupils together and disciplined and supervise that their behaviour should respect the place, other visitors and in general comply with the above given regulations.